 Stranda founder Mats Drougge laying down a heelside carve with a Pipeliner 192.

 On a snowboard trip to Colorado in the early 2000s, I met surf style pioneers such as 60s longboard champion Mike Doyle.
-As I watched them ride the undulating terrain as if it were waves, I soon discovered that my shortboard just didn’t cut it.
-Back home I designed my first longboard tailored for surf style, a one-off that sparked the interest of other riders.
+As I watched them ride the undulating terrain as if it were waves, I soon discovered why my board just didn’t cut it.
+Back home I designed my first snowboard tailored for surf style, a one-off that sparked the interest of other riders.
 Since then I’ve worked relentlessly to move snowboarding forward.
 I have teamed up with the best engineers and the most advanced factories in the world.
 Cause I can’t help myself develop and test new models and ideas, and then continue to tweak and improve them.
-I’m on a quest for sensory gratification and spreading the longboard stoke around the world.
+I’m on a quest for sensory gratification and spreading the Stranda stoke around the world.

 A love for the carve